7anya/P.S.its-easy/README.md

 A web application to display and browse Practice school stations and its chronicles in a easy to use web interface.

+# How to use?
+- Go to the website <>, and log in with BITS mail ID.
+(We had to use Google log in as we letting Allotment details of students on the open internet dint seem like the best idea, so its only to identify user as a BITSIAN, we dont take any other information)

 # Features
 - See last 4 years CGPA trends for all stations in a intuitive boxplot graph, with search and CGPA fiters.